import pandas as pd

 | 5 | autopay | 0.000000 | 0.000000 |

-Plot the permutation importances.
+Plot permutation importances.

 top_p = perm_df.head(10).iloc[::-1]